-Whole-genome genotyping provides an overview of the entire genome, enabling genome-wide discoveries and associations.
+Whole-genome genotyping, also known as genome-wide genotyping, provides an overview of the entire genome, enabling genome-wide discoveries and associations.
 Using high-throughput next-generation sequencing (NGS) and microarray technologies, researchers can obtain a deeper understanding of the genome, providing insight into the functional consequences of genetic variation.

 Microarray-based genome-wide association studies (GWAS) have been the most common approach for identifying disease associations across the whole genome.
 While whole-genome microarrays can interrogate over 4 million markers per sample, NGS-based whole-genome sequencing provides a comprehensive base-by-base method for interrogating the 3.2 billion bases of the human genome.
 Each technology offers unique advantages in price, data analysis, and throughput depending on particular study goals.

 Whole-genome genotyping microarrays have been used to successfully identify regions of the human genome that contribute to disease susceptibility and phenotypes.
 Illumina human whole-genome arrays offer informative content for a variety of human genotyping applications, from GWAS to copy number variation analysis and more.

 Find and compare human whole-genome genotyping arrays with this easy-to-use tool.Find the Right Array

 View a full list of arrays, including kits designed for human genome-wide genotyping studies.See All Array Kits

 Design a genotyping array that focuses on your specific targets of interest.Learn More

 Illumina is providing sequencing for a UK-wide study led by Genomics England, designed to compare the genomes of severely and mildly ill COVID-19 patients.Read Article

 Researchers use an Illumina array to identify responder genotypes in a cholesterol drug trial.Read Interview